ECP-VeloC/VELOC/docs/userguide.rst

     git clone -b 'veloc-x.y' --single-branch --depth 1 https://github.com/ECP-VeloC/veloc.git

-If you want to experiment with the latest development version, you can directly check out the master branch.
+If you want to experiment with the latest development version, you can directly check out the main branch.
 This is helpful to stay up-to-date with the latest features.
-For most practical purposes, the master branch is fairly stable.
+The main branch is extensively tested and can be considered stable for most practical purposes.

 ::